al1brn/geonodes/docs/DataSocket.md

 ## \_\_init\_\_

------ Ensure the properties are create
+----- Attributes (fields) are cached dynamically

 ## is_data_socket